luomus/finbif-workshop/content/tutorials/finbif/filtering.markdown

 #> requires_identification, record_reliability, record_quality
 ```

-You can also filter by time of year (i.e, a date range across all years) using
+You can also filter by time of year (i.e., a date range across all years) using
 the `date_range_md` filter (note `_md` rather than `_ymd`).
 To filter a range of
 dates that overlaps with the end of the year (e.g., winter) you'll need to
 supply two date ranges: one for the end of the year and one for the start.